thiagobien/ACL/workshop/06_Monitoring_as_a_Service/02_Pass_Extract_Meta-Data_for_Process_or_Container/README.md

 1. Commit/Push the changes to your GitHub Repository *carts*.

-1. Re-deploy the carts service by triggering a Jenkins build.
+1. Re-deploy the carts service by triggering the Jenkins pipeline for carts.

-1. Indetify the tag and custom meta data in Dynatrace for the *carts* service and process group as shown below.
+1. Identify the tag and custom meta-data in Dynatrace for the *carts* service and process group as shown below.
-    * Screenshot
+    * Screenshot needed

 ## Step 2 (Optional): Influence PGI Detection to detect each Build as separate PGI

 For this step it is necessary to add the **DT_NODE_ID** environment variable to the service definition.
-This changes the default Process Group Instance detection mechanism and every docker instance, even if it comes from the same docker image, will be split into its own PGI. **Note: Kubernetes, OpenShift, CloudFoundry:** For these platforms the OneAgent automatically detects containers running in different pods, spaces or projects.
-There should be no need to leverage DT_NODE_ID to separate your container instances.
+This changes the default PGI detection mechanism and every docker instance, even if it comes from the same docker image, will be split into its own PGI. **Note: for Kubernetes, OpenShift, CloudFoundry:** For these platforms the OneAgent automatically detects containers running in different pods, spaces, or projects.
+There should be no need to leverage **DT_NODE_ID** to separate your container instances.

 1. Open `./manifest/carts.yml` again.